pzczxs/MLSSVR/README.md

   -training_instance_matrix:
     The instance matrix used for training.
   -alpha:
-    The output of MTLSSVRTrain.
+    The output of MLSSVRTrain.
   -b:
-    The output of MTLSSVRTest.
+    The output of MLSSVRTest.
   -lambda:
     A positive real regularized parameter.
-    It should be same as counterpart in MTLSSVRTrain.
+    It should be same as counterpart in MLSSVRTrain.
   -p:
     The positive hyperparameter of RBF kernel function.
-    It should be same as counterpart in MTLSSVRTrain.
+    It should be same as counterpart in MLSSVRTrain.
 ```

 2.2.
 Examples